 House wash mix can vary depending on the ratio your downstream injector pulls, and the temperature (climate) you are washing.

 A typical house wash can be done using 1 or 2, 5 gallon, buckets of mix.
 Start with a mix ratio of 1:1.
 This means for every gallon of bleach you use, add 1 gallon of water.
+As an example, in a 5 gallon bucket, mix 2 gallons of bleach, with 2 gallons of water, and typically 4-5oz of surfactant (depending on the surfactant you use).

 Red Raider found at southside equipment (sales rep is Russ Johnson on facebook) is an amazing degreaser that can safely be used with house washing.
 We have started adding this to our house wash mix and we are very happy with results.
-We typically cut the surfactant use in half and replace it with red raider.
+We typically cut the surfactant use in half and replace it with Red Raider.

-- EXAMPLE 4 gallons of House wash mix will get 2 oz of ELEMONATOR (or your surfactant of choice) and then 2 oz of Red Raider.
+Example: 4 gallons of House wash mix will get 2 oz of ELEMONATOR (or your surfactant of choice) and then 2 oz of Red Raider.
 Surfactant measurements are more of a personal preference thing.
 Some guys like a lot of suds.
 Personally, too much can be overkill and cause you to spend way too much time rinsing.
-You have to find your happy place
+You have to find your happy place.

 Not Strong Enough?